powerlim2/coursera/algorithms/assignments/Programming_Assignment/5_KdTrees/README.md

 * RangeSearchVisualizer.java reads a sequence of points from a file (specified as a command-line argument) and inserts those points into a 2d-tree.
 Then, it performs range searches on the axis-aligned rectangles dragged by the user in the standard drawing window.
 * NearestNeighborVisualizer.java reads a sequence of points from a file (specified as a command-line argument) and inserts those points into a 2d-tree.
 Then, it performs nearest neighbor queries on the point corresponding to the location of the mouse in the standard drawing window.

-## Analysis of running time and memory usage (optional and not graded).
+## Analysis of running time and memory usage

 * Give the total memory usage in bytes (using tilde notation) of your 2d-tree data structure as a function of the number of points N, using the memory-cost model from lecture and Section 1.4 of the textbook.
 Count all memory that is used by your 2d-tree, including memory for the nodes, points, and rectangles.
 * Give the expected running time in seconds (using tilde notation) to build a 2d-tree on N random points in the unit square.
 (Do not count the time to read in the points from standard input.)